-The number of feet from the waterline to the lowest point of a cruise ship's keel; the depth of water a ship draws; how low the ships sits in the water.
+"Draft" means the number of feet from the waterline to the lowest point of a cruise ship's keel; the depth of water a ship draws; how low the ship sits in the water.
 The term "air draft" is the number of feet from the waterline to the highest point on the cruise ship.

 The nautical term draft is the United States spelling; draught is the British spelling.
 Interestingly, the two terms draft (USA) and draught (UK) are used to describe beer and also have the same spelling differences in the two countries.

 The main reason the draft of the cruise ship is very important to the Captain (and all of his crew and passengers) is that the ship will not float in any water less deep than the draft.
 For example, a ship with a 25-foot draft would hit the bottom if the water is even 24.99 feet deep.

 The draft of the ship is determined at the time it is being built.
 The more decks (or air draft) the ship has above water, the deeper the vessel's draft must be.
 Ship architects must be sure that the ratio of the vessel draft below the waterline and the air draft above the waterline is within acceptable limits.
 A ship designer doesn't want his or her ship to be so "top-heavy" that it might tip over.
 In addition to having a larger draft, these large cruise ship designers make the tall ships with many decks above water wider to stabilize them for a smoother ride.
 Modern cruise ships also use stabilizers to make the ship ride smoother in rough seas.
 These stabilizers are like wings extended out under the water, making the ship "wider".